Data RecoveryHow to Back Up Computer

 Network Attached Storage (NAS)

-Network Attached Storage (NAS) is a type of storage device that connects to your home network and allows you to store and access files from multiple devices.
+Network Attached Storage (NAS) is a storage device that connects to your home network and allows you to store and access files from multiple devices.
 NAS devices can be expensive, but they offer a range of features like automatic backups and remote access.

 To back up your computer using a NAS device, follow these steps: